abhijeetsha/Jenkins-All-Project/README.md

   * echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] https://apt.releases.hashicorp.com $(grep -oP '(?<=UBUNTU_CODENAME=).*' /etc/os-release || lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/hashicorp.list
   * sudo apt update
   * sudo apt-get install terraform

-6) With the help of terraform tools create EC-2 instance that name is "Master-:wqMachine"
+5) With the help of terraform tools create EC-2 instance that name is "Master-:wqMachine"
+   * terraform init
+   * terraform plan
+   * terraform apply
-7) After That Go To Wanderlust-Mega-Project Direcctory.
+6) After That Go To Wanderlust-Mega-Project Direcctory.
-8) Now you have to only focus on "Master-Machine"
+7) Now you have to only focus on "Master-Machine"
-9) Now you have to all types of tools install in "Master-Machine"
+8) Now you have to all types of tools install in "Master-Machine"
-10) Do step-by-step and one-by-one package install on Servers.
+9) Do step-by-step and one-by-one package install on Servers.